-- Your only focus should be on spawning the Conquerors and progressing the Atlas level.
+- Your main focus should be on spawning the Conquerors and progressing the Atlas level.

 - The very first priority is spawning all 8 Citadels.
 These are guaranteed to spawn the first time that you run a tier 3 map in each region.

 Once you have unlocked Zana (by running your first tier 3 map), you should use Zana missions whenever you are low on maps, but at appropriate tiers.
 Specifically, all white Zana missions should be used on tier 5 maps, in the hopes that a tier 6 map will drop while running it.
-Yellow Zana missions can be used on tiers 6 to 9 if you are completely out of these tiers and struggling to maintain map drops, but otherwise should be used for tier 10 maps whenever possible.
+Yellow Zana missions can be used on tiers 6 to 9 if you are completely out of these tiers and struggling to maintain map drops, but otherwise should be used for tier 10 maps whenever possible in hopes of getting a red map from her.
 Similarly, red Zana missions should ideally be used for tier 15 maps whenever possible, as this is the tier from which you can get Cortex and Guardian maps.
 You can still use your red missions for tiers 11 to 14 if needed, however, to help you break into these tiers.

-Simple and Prime Sextants should be used liberally at any stage after reaching yellow tier maps, as we use Awakened Sextants pretty much exclusively in the actual end game.
-So feel free to use these lower two types whenever your map pool is starting to drop, as well as using chisels whenever your map pool is low, or for your first map trying to break into a new tier.
+Simple and Prime Sextants should be used liberally at any stage after reaching yellow tier maps, as we use Awakened Sextants pretty much exclusively once running maps with 4 socketed Watchstones.
+So feel free to use these lower two types whenever your map pool is starting to run low, as well as using chisels whenever your map pool is low, or for your first map trying to break into a new tier.

 Stash Tab Strategy